ben335/bengeorge.me/content/posts/s3-cloudfront-redirect.md

 ]

 +++

+## HTTP to HTTPS and WWW to non www root domain

 Performing redirects for a static site in AWS the right way is a little tricky, in this post I’m going to go through the steps to redirect a non secure HTTP and www address (e.g. http://www.bengeorge.me) to a secure HTTPS root domain (e.g. https://bengeorge.me) for a static site stored in S3 and delivered through CloudFront.